 Which of the tasks will be easiest for you?

-Which will be the furthest from your usual reading list?
+Which assignment will take you the furthest from your usual reading list?

 Have you already decided which book to read for one (or more) tasks?

 Definitely.
 I’m excited to dip into either James Baldwin or Alice Walker for the classic writer of color, and I’ve been looking for a reason to pick up Miranda July’s short story collection.